Building Out a Hydrogen Economy in Canada

 - Position hubs to be successful in their requests to government programs for larger commercialization projects

-What will be the outcome of hydrogen nodes?
+What will be the outcome of hydrogen HUBs?

 The accelerated, strategic deployment of public-private partnerships along the value chain that connects low-cost, low/no-carbon hydrogen supply with new reliable markets for hydrogen as a fuel or industrial feedstock, using existing technology, and achieving scale required for economic viability.

-Will all hydrogen activity take place in nodes?
+Will all hydrogen activity take place in HUBs?

-No. Nodes are sub-regions that have a high probability of success and are of strategic significance to advance Canada to a national hydrogen economy.
-But hydrogen opportunities outside of nodes exist, and others will emerge.
-Competition for public and private hydrogen funding should be transparent and funds should flow to the best opportunities, whether in nodes or not.
-National policies and programs would continue and provide impetus and support for all areas of the country, including areas formally designated as nodes.
+No. HUBs are sub-regions that have a high probability of success and are of strategic significance to advance Canada to a national hydrogen economy.
+But hydrogen opportunities outside of HUBs exist, and others will emerge.
+Competition for public and private hydrogen funding should be transparent and funds should flow to the best opportunities, whether in HUBs or not.
+National policies and programs would continue and provide impetus and support for all areas of the country, including areas formally designated as HUBs.

 How does it all fit together?

 - Complexity and market failures: An efficient, effective hydrogen economy will not emerge quickly, if ever, without deliberate effort

 - A hydrogen economy at the scale required for a net-zero economy in 2050 will require the retooling of a hydrogen value chain spanning supply through demand, with different private and public players engaging and contributing.
 This retooling is too complex to be left to chance or fragmented efforts.

 - Clear policy signals needed: Other jurisdictions have stronger policy signals (existing or quickly emerging) to incentivize the strategic development of hydrogen value chains (e.g. H2 infrastructure investments, mandates for zero-emission vehicles or natural gas decarbonization, legislated vehicle bans)